JonmarCorpuz/SecondBrain/Palo Alto - PA Firewalls.md

 * In active-active, you can't have a single NAT statement that can be duplicated across two files
 * Virtual IP on outside interface
 * Active/Active NAT HA binding
+* Both firewalls must be the same model

 ## Virtual Firewalls